TriplyDB/Documentation/docs/triply-db/index.md

 ## Insights

-Insights are developed for linked datasets to give an overview about the linked dataset.
-The insights page holds two views, the class frequency and the class hierarchy view.
+The insights page has been developed to give you a succinct overview of the linked data at hand.
+It holds two views: the class frequency and the class hierarchy view.

 ### Class frequency